AHCJ

 Categories

 Entries can include a wide range of health coverage including public health, consumer health, medical research, the business of health care and health ethics.
 The topic categories include Business, Investigative, Consumer/Feature, Public Health and Health Policy.
 We have a category just for trade publications, although trade-published stories can also be entered in any of the topic categories.
-We have retained the beat reporting category from earlier contests, which is open to all mediums.
+We have a new category, Audio Reporting, although audio stories can also be entered in any of the topic categories.
+We have retained the Beat Reporting category from earlier contests, which is open to all mediums.

 Winners

-First-place winners earn $500, a framed certificate and complimentary lodging for two nights and registration for the annual conference, March 14-17, 2013, in Boston.
+First-place winners earn $500, a framed certificate and complimentary lodging for two nights and registration for the annual conference in Austin.
 First-place winners will be recognized at the conference and will be encouraged to appear on panels to discuss their winning work.

 Twelve award categories

-An individual award for outstanding beat coverage.
-Entrants should explain the beat on the questionnaire and may submit up to four stories, carrying a single byline.
+An individual award for outstanding beat coverage aimed at showcasing the breadth and depth of the work.
+Judges will be looking for entries that include stories on a wide range of topics.
+Entrants should explain the beat on the questionnaire and may submit up to five stories, carrying a single byline.
+Only one story may be from a series.
 The same stories may also be submitted in other categories.

 Stories that explore access to health care, medical quality and costs, as well as decisions about health care made by government, employers and other stakeholders